 While facelift procedures continues to be extremely valuable for most patients concerned with significant aging changes, it is rare to have a facelift as a stand-alone procedure.
 Modern aesthetic technology combines both surgical and non-surgical procedures to achieve a younger, fresher facial appearance – including implementing natural fat transfer to maximize results.

 Your facial structure and skin quality is unique to you.
-If you are considering cosmetic treatments for facial enhancement, it is important that you have access to the latest generation of treatments, including facial fat transfer procedures.
+If you are considering cosmetic treatments for facial enhancement, it is important that you have access to the latest generation of treatments, including procedures such as facial fat facial in Worcester.

 Dr. Fechner, as a double-board certified facial plastic surgeon, has dedicated his professional life to assisting his patients to restore a more attractive appearance through the latest developments in aesthetic technology.
 His delicate approach, surgical expertise, and compassionate manner have made him one of the most sought-after plastic surgeons serving the Boston area.